 It certainly wasn't a bad way to cross promote.
 The hoodies were about half the price and still gave all the meaning of the necklace.

 So in 6 months, I had grossed over $325,203 AUD of which barely half of that was ad spend and the cost of the VA and designers working with me I would have netted $162,601.50.
 I miss the simplicity.

 My First Shopify Store…and 2nd.

 A novelty, cycling apparel line (which I am still quite fond of tbh).
-As a first attempt I didn't do too badly and managed to make just over 7k in a month of so.
+As a first attempt, I didn't do too badly and managed to make just over 7k in a month or so.